vrthra/pygmalion/README.md

    Evaluate the dumped frames to assertain scopes and causality rules.
 We essentially retrieve the input stack information from the dumped frames.
 * _mine_
-   Mine the linear grammar from the stack frames.
-These are still input specific (hence the linear grammar)
+   Mine the parse tree from the stack frames.
+These are still input specific (hence the parse tree)
 * _infer_
-   Generate the context free grammar by merging the mined grammar.
+   Generate the context free grammar by merging the parse trees.
 At this point, we nolonger can distinguish separate inputs.
 * _refine_
    Try to produce human readable grammar